iiclab/DecompST/README.md

 Graduate School of Engineering, Tohoku University

-You find the generation code in this [Repo](https://github.com/tzm-tora/Learning-based-scene-text-engine).
+You find the dataset generation code in this [Repo](https://github.com/tzm-tora/Learning-based-scene-text-engine).

 ## Dataset Description
 DecompST is quadruplet of original scene text images, text BBoxes, text-erased images, and stroke-level text mask.
 This dataset is made by Decomposing real-world Scene Text images into pure background images and text instances.
 It can be utilized to train a robust network to learn the complicated layout and the appearance of text instances in real-world scene image.